My Anorexia recovery blog part 2

 I was freezing, and furry

-I was too ill to go to University; instead of having fun at Freshers Week with my friends, I freaked out after I ate a slice of pizza, and took an overdose.
+I was too ill to go to University.
+Instead of having fun at Freshers Week with new friends I freaked out after I ate a slice of pizza, and took an overdose.

 I got into horrendous relationships, moved into a house-share with a guy I was with, drank, kept on slowly destroying myself.
 I worked a part-time job for one of the nicest people I’ve ever met, and I was the world’s worst employee.
 When my friends came over to the house I was living in they opened my food cupboard to find Diet Coke and caffeine pills.